 Friday, April 26, 2024

-A Ghost in the Machine: Epiphanies on Economics
+A Ghost in the Machine: Technology's Contribution to Income Disparity

 "We never predicted that capitalism would be eaten by its own son, technology."